kevinolega/callcentertrainingtips/top-agent.md

 author: Kevin Olega
 ---

-I will mentor you for one year so you can become top agent.
+I will mentor you for one year so you can become top agent, earn more money, get promoted faster, be more confident and proud of yourself.

 ### PAYMENT OPTIONS